Danny fulfilled his dream of traveling in a van. Today he shares with us the pros and cons of the van life.

 - Handy van life tips for living in a Van in Australia

 - 9 things I wish I’d known before living in a Van

 - Vanlife – The hidden costs

 - Vanlife – My dream – or maybe not!?

 That beaten up, the rickety old metal van with dodgy air conditioning and a leaky coolant reservoir took me 20,000km across the giant, sun-scorched, red-dirt-covered landmass popularly known as the Land Down Under.

 And, despite constant mechanical concerns, daily battles with bugs, and staggering Australian heat, it was absolutely epic!

 Honestly, the experience of traveling in a van was everything I’d hoped it would be and more.
 But it definitely had its downsides too.

 If you’re planning your own van-based adventures, then it may help to know a bit about the pros and cons involved beforehand.
-With that in mind, check out this guide to the advantages and disadvantages of traveling in a van.
+Check out this guide to the advantages and disadvantages of traveling in a van with that in mind.